A Guide To What's Happening In Hong Kong

 This one, at least, is really rather simple.
 They're for protection — and not just from the elements.
 Protesters have been using umbrellas to shield themselves against police cameras and the deployment of pepper spray and tear gas to disperse the crowds.

 Their near-ubiquitous use in 2014 lent a name to that 79-day movement.
-And now that people have returned to the streets, the umbrellas have, too.
+And now that people have returned to the streets, the umbrellas have too.

-Note: An earlier version of this story mistakenly used male pronouns to refer to Hua Chunying.
-Hua is a woman.